winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 100\.
 “Those merchants proceeded with heavy carts.
 Thus, they didn’t see water or grass on the first day, nor did they see any on the second day … the third day … the seventh day.
 All they saw of the people who had been eaten by the demon were their scattered bones.
 {:#p100}

 101\.
-“Priest, that red-eyed and black-faced man was a rākṣasa demon.
+“Priest, that red-eyed and black-faced man was a <em>rākṣasa</em> demon.
 Those who follow your teaching will suffer for a long time.
 They’ll be like that first group of merchants who followed what their leader said and lost their lives because they lacked wisdom.
 {:#p101}

 102\.
 “Priest, there are ascetics and priests who are diligent and wise.
 Those who put into practice the teachings that they declare obtain peace for a long time.
 They’re like the group of merchants who followed the first.
 They escaped disaster because they were wise.
 Priest, now you had best abandon this pernicious view.
 Don’t increase your own suffering for a long time.”